(213) 537-9906

 For many journeyman and senior linemen, overtime isn't a bonus — it's a routine part of the job.
 Storm response, system upgrades, new construction, seasonal demand spikes — the combination can mean 500, 800, or even 1,000+ hours of overtime pay per year.
 At time-and-a-half on a $45–$55/hour base, that adds up fast.

 A journeyman lineman earning $90,000 in base pay might actually take home $120,000–$135,000 in a heavy storm year.
 That additional $30,000–$45,000 doesn't just go into a savings account — it pays the mortgage, funds the kids' activities, covers vehicle payments, and supports the lifestyle your family has built.
+For background on how the underlying coverage works for linemen specifically, see life insurance for power line workers.

 But here's the coverage problem: when many linemen buy life insurance, they calculate their coverage need based on their base salary.
 If you earn $90,000 in base and buy $900,000 in coverage (10x formula), but your family actually lives on $125,000, you've just left them with 7.2x income replacement instead of 10x.
 That gap — over a 20-year term — represents roughly $700,000 in uncovered income.